 On December 26, 2007, the Triangle Area was redesignated as attainment with a maintenance plan for ozone under the eight-hour standard.
-The U.S. EPA direct final rule for ozone is provided in Appendix B.
+The USEPA direct final rule for ozone is provided in Appendix B.

 The US Court of Appeals for the DC Circuit in the South Coast AQ Management District v EPA, No. 15-1115, issued a decision on February 16, 2018.
-In that decision, the Court struck down portions of the 2008 ozone National Ambient Air Quality Standards State Implementation Plan Requirements Rule which vacated the revocation of transportation conformity requirements for the 1997 8-hour ozone NAAQS.
+In that decision, the Court struck down portions of the 2008 Ozone National Ambient Air Quality Standards (NAAQS) State Implementation Plan Requirements Rule which vacated the revocation of transportation conformity requirements for the 1997 8-hour Ozone NAAQS.

-In November 2018, U.S. EPA issued Guidance for the South Coast v EPA Court Decision.
-U.S. EPA's guidance states that transportation conformity for MTPs and TIPs for the 1997 ozone NAAQS can be demonstrated without a regional emissions analysis pursuant to 40 CFR 93.109(c).
+In November 2018, USEPA issued Guidance for the South Coast v EPA Court Decision.
+USEPA's guidance states that transportation conformity for MTPs and TIPs for the 1997 ozone NAAQS can be demonstrated without a regional emissions analysis pursuant to 40 CFR 93.109(c).
 Transportation conformity for the 1997 ozone NAAQS would be required on MTP and TIP actions as of February 16, 2019.

 The 2045 Metropolitan Transportation Plan is one part of the MPO's transportation planning process.
-The 2045 Metropolitan Transportation Plan was developed between 2015 and 2018.
+The 2045 Transportation Plan was developed between 2015 and 2018.
 Federal law 40 CFR part 93.104(b)(3) requires a conformity determination of transportation plans no less frequently than every four years.
 As required in 40 CFR 93.106, the analysis years for the transportation plans are no more than ten years apart.
 The CAMPO area includes all of Wake County and parts of Franklin, Granville, Harnett and Johnston Counties.

-Although no emissions analysis is required, the 2045 Metropolitan Transportation Plans used the latest adopted planning assumptions as discussed in 40 CFR 93.110, and were adopted as part of the MTP.
+The 2045 Transportation Plans used the latest adopted planning assumptions as discussed in 40 CFR 93.110, and were adopted as part of the Plan.
 Four components combine to represent planning assumptions and translate them into travel: